Embracing Disappointment: A Journey to Relaxed & Joyful Living Choosing Calm Over Control

 And something beautiful happened.

-The storm rolled in - wind and rain - and I realized I didn’t have to drive through it or worry about driving in the dark on streets I was unfamiliar with.
+The storm rolled in—wind and rain—and I realized I didn’t have to drive through it or worry about driving in the dark on streets I was unfamiliar with.
+Safety.

-And suddenly, this “ruined” weekend softened into something else.
+Suddenly, this “ruined” weekend softened into something else: Rest.

 Here’s what I’ve learned (and what I teach my clients):